Generate MATLAB Code for Sensitivity Analysis for Design Space Exploration and Evaluation (GUI)

-This example shows how to automatically generate a MATLAB function to solve a Sensitivity Analysis evaluation problem.
-You use Sensitivity Analysis tool to define an evaluation problem for a model of the body's vestibulo-ocular reflex, and generate MATLAB code to solve this evaluation problem.
+This example shows how to automatically generate a MATLAB® function to solve a Sensitivity Analysis evaluation problem.
+You use the Sensitivity Analyzer to define an evaluation problem for a model of the body's vestibulo-ocular reflex, and generate MATLAB code to solve this evaluation problem.

-The Identify Key Parameters for Estimation (GUI) example shows how to use Sensitivity Analysis tool to evaluate a cost function for different parameter values in a model of the body's vestibulo-ocular reflex.
-In this example we load a pre-configured Sensitivity Analysis tool session based on that example.
+The Identify Key Parameters for Estimation (GUI) example shows how to use the Sensitivity Analyzer to evaluate a cost function for different parameter values in a model of the body's vestibulo-ocular reflex.
+In this example we load a pre-configured Sensitivity Analyzer session based on that example.

-Open Sensitivity Analysis tool for the sdoVOR model:
+Open the Sensitivity Analyzer for the sdoVOR model:

-In Sensitivity Analysis tool, click Open Session and
+In the Sensitivity Analyzer, click Open Session and

 Open from model workspace.
 Open session

-This opens a preconfigured session in Sensitivity Analysis tool.
+This opens a preconfigured session in the Sensitivity Analyzer.

 From the Evaluate Model list, select